AliAsadi/Android-Clean-Architecture/README.md

 ![image](https://github.com/AliAsadi/Android-Clean-Architecture/assets/20803775/10009f97-6f8c-47b0-81d6-e90870ce0b89)

 ## The Motivation behind the app
-This repository was created with the intention of sharing knowledge, stepping outside of my comfort zone, and using it to implement new challenges and ideas.
+This repository was created with the intention of sharing knowledge and using it to implement new challenges and ideas.

 ## Movies Mock Server API